Symptomatic tenosynovial giant cell tumor associated with severe morbidity or functional limitations and not amenable to improvement with surgery.

 - Instruct patient to take pexidartinib on an empty stomach, as directed.
 If a dose is missed or patient vomits after dose, omit dose and take next dose at scheduled time.
 Advise patient to read Medication Guide before starting therapy and with each Rx refill in case of changes.

-- Inform patient of the Turalio REMS program and requirements.
+- REMS: Inform patient of the Turalio REMS program and requirements.

 - Caution patient to avoid grapefruit juice during therapy.